Table of Contents

 Elastic Scalability and Auto Heal: HiveMQ is architected to automatically scale up and down the number of cluster nodes required to service millions of connected cars.
 HiveMQ is based on a masterless cluster architecture that allows device connections to be distributed across the cluster nodes.
 This means the user does not see any change in user experience when nodes are started or stopped since the car can resume its session on any of the remaining cluster nodes.
 HiveMQ integrates seamlessly with all major load balancers so cars don’t require any knowledge about HiveMQ cluster nodes in the cloud.

 Open API and Extension Framework: HiveMQ delivers an open API and extension framework that makes it possible to integrate HiveMQ and the vehicle telemetry data with existing enterprise IT systems.
 Developers can create custom extensions that enable bidirectional data movement between existing proprietary and commercial systems, HiveMQ and a vehicle.
-The extension framework can also be used to integrated enterprise security systems with HiveMQ to enable permission policies for communication between the car and cloud.
+The extension framework can also be used to integrate enterprise security systems with HiveMQ to enable permission policies for communication between the car and cloud.

 Deploying Connected Car Platforms